Recreational hiker, novice trip report writer, nature lover.

 After you loop around, there are some scrambles you have to navigate before getting to the views.

-Including the steep climb section and the loop out to the right, it was about twenty minutes of climbing (one hour, forty minutes into the hike) until there were some views out to the west.
-There was a nice boulder where the sun was hitting for a great rest point before heading a little more moderately up to the ridge.
+Including the steep climb section and the loop out to the right, it was about 20 minutes of climbing (one hour and 40 minutes into the hike) until there were some views out to the west.
+The sun was hitting a nice boulder, a great rest point before heading a little more moderately up to the ridge.

-The hike across the ridge took a good twenty minutes.
+The hike across the ridge took a good 20 minutes.
 It starts out east, but then turns north before looping around to the wooded summit.
-I arrived around 2:07 p.m., close to two hours from when I left the parking lot, with only a few quick stops in there.
+I arrived around 2:07 p.m., close to two hours from when I left the parking lot, with only a few quick stops so far.

 I left the summit around 2:19 p.m. and it was twenty-three minutes back down to where the trail gives you the option to turn out to the right or heads straight up the mountain.
-Just over an hour later and I arrived back at the trailhead by 3:45 p.m. for a total time on trail of around three hours and thirty-five minutes.
+Just over an hour later, I arrived back at the trailhead by 3:45 p.m. for a total time on trail of around three hours and 35 minutes.